jgdigitaljedi/heatmap/README.md

 # HeatMap

 HeatMap is a little heatmap visualization I put together for Angular.
-This project has a server.js for the sake of auto-task running and uses Mocha and supertest to test the endpoint.
+This project has a server.js for the sake of demonstrating it by getting a data set from a data call and uses Mocha and supertest to test the endpoint.

 My thought process was to get the widget working with nothing but Angular first.
 Then I thought I could add the slider functionality with a framework just to have the functionality, add a pop-up to the heatmap squares on hover to show the actual value, then circle back and create my own slider widget if I had the time.

+### Features
+ - material design
+ - hover on a square to see value in a tooltip
+ - slider to show and hide squares of different severity
+ - reasonably responsive
+ - simple to plugin to project (just a directive controller and template)

 ### Tech